luxfi/docs/docs/dapps/smart-contracts/using-hardhat-with-the-lux-c-chain.md

 ### Run Lux Network Runner

-First confirm you have the latest LuxGo built.
+First confirm you have the latest Luxd built.

 ```text
 $ cd /path/to/luxd